For Mom and Dad

 “Yeah, as long as you don’t get killed.”

 “Serious, look around at all these tech businesses.
-This whole valley was built because of the Defense Department, and with the Cold War over we need something new to keep the wheels turning.”
+This whole valley was built because of the Defense Department, and with the Cold War over we need something new to keep the gears turning.”